 If the kiddos could pay attention when I asked them to do something, they would also be more fully present in their studies.

-If they didn’t dilly dally with their chores, they were also more likely to focus on their math problems.
-If they didn’t stir up trouble with their sister, they had a peaceful, happy day that also contributed to the happiness of those around them.
+When they didn’t dilly-dally with their chores, they were also more likely to focus on their math problems.
+And if they didn’t stir up trouble with their sister, they had a peaceful, happy day that also contributed to the happiness of those around them.

 Education is a life, nourished upon ideas.

 Practically speaking, Charlotte Mason is a fond proponent of short lessons.